Dark Sky Nights

 - Use dimmer controls and timers where possible

 - Think better light, not more light

-Explore the park on your own after dark and experience the dark skies of Point Pelee.
-You will have the opportunity to stay late and experience Point Pelee at night.
-Note that there are no formal programs on these evenings.
-Visitors can pick up a seasonal star chart at the gate upon arrival.
+Explore the park after dark and experience the dark skies of Point Pelee National Park.
+You will have the opportunity to stay late and experience the park at night.
+Visitors can pick up a seasonal star chart at the front gate upon arrival.
 The park is open until midnight, unless otherwise stated.

 - Check the weather before heading out.

-- Take along a star chart or download a star gazing app, and a pair of binoculars, or telescope.
+- Take along a star chart or download a star gazing app, and bring a pair of binoculars - or a telescope.

 - Use red cellophane over your flashlight.
 Red light is less obtrusive than traditional white light, and helps to retain your night vision.

-- West Beach and the Visitor Centre parking lot are the best car-accessible stargazing locations.
+- West Beach and the Visitor Centre parking lots are the best car-accessible stargazing locations.